venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/tools/ti_uniflash.md

 ## Memory Browser and Memory Export{#MEMORY_BROWSER}

-The Memory View in UniFlash allows you to browse the target memory quickly.
+- The Memory View in UniFlash allows you to browse the target memory quickly.
 Please note that this view is read-only.

+- To read the RAM memory without clearing the data on refresh, keep the "Remain Connected after operations" option ticked as shown.

+    \imageStyle{core_connection.png,width:50%}
+    \image html core_connection.png "Keep core connected"

-To export a range of memory, follow these steps:
+- To export a range of memory, follow these steps:

     - Use the Memory View to select the desired memory range.
     - Click the "Export" button.
     - Choose either a binary (.BIN) file or a COFF (.out) file for export.
 The COFF format enables the export of multiple memory sections.

 ## Additional Information